WongDarren/gym/README.md

 # 🍑 Gym Backend 🍑

-This project uses Quarkus for the backend and Vite for the frontend.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-If you want to learn more about Vite, please visit its website: https://vitejs.dev/ .

 ## Running the backend in dev mode

 You can run your application in dev mode that enables live coding using: